alta-energy-trading/TextToPoco/CsvToPoco/README.md

 ## CsvToPoco
-A dotnet library for importing from a stream to a database
+A dotnet library for importing from CSV to a database

 See how `CsvToPoco` fits in to Alta's development landscape in the [app graph](https://github.com/alta-energy-trading/Documentation/blob/main/AppFlowAndDependency.pdf)